zhouLion/doc.fedml.ai/docs/federate/cli.md

 Notes: this will login the production environment with docker mode for FedML MLOps platform
 ```

-## 2. Build the client and server package in the FedML MLOps platform (nexus.fedml.ai)
+## 2. Build the client and server package in the FedML MLOps platform (fedml.ai)

 ```
 fedml build -t client(or server) -sf source_folder -ep entry_point_file -cf config_folder -df destination_package_folder --ignore ignore_file_and_directory(concat with ,)